plyght/canvas-mcp/docs/TOOLS.md

 - `subject` (required, string) - Message subject
 - `body` (required, string) - Message body
 - `course_id` (optional, number) - Course to associate with
+- `group_conversation` (optional, boolean) - Create as group conversation
+  - Default: `false`
+  - When `true`, all recipients can see each other and reply to all

 **Returns:** Created conversation object